code-kern-ai/bricks/temp_brick_storage/classifiers/active_learners/grid_search/code_snippet.md

 from sklearn.model_selection import GridSearchCV from typing import List

-YOUR_EMBEDDING: str = "headline-classification-distilbert-base-uncased" # pick this from the options above
+EMBEDDING: str = "headline-classification-distilbert-base-uncased" # pick this from the options above
-YOUR_MIN_CONFIDENCE: float = 0.8
+MIN_CONFIDENCE: float = 0.8
-YOUR_LABELS: List[str] = None # optional, you can specify a list to filter the predictions (e.g. ["label-a", "label-b"])
+LABELS: List[str] = None # optional, you can specify a list to filter the predictions (e.g. ["label-a", "label-b"])

 class MyGrid(LearningClassifier):